ClareBee/learnJS/README.md

 # mernExperiment
 > MERN App using React Router (in progress):
->A full-stack app design to help someone learn JavaScript using q&a and drag and drop.
+>A full-stack app design to help someone learn JavaScript and CS concepts.

 ![Image of the welcome page](./welcome.png)
 ****